Frequently Asked Questions

 The majority of state school 6th forms (Years 12 & 13) allow

-state school system normally require students to wear uniforms.
+below in the state school system normally require students to wear

-required we would recommend that you purchase this before the start
+recommend that you purchase this before the start of your study

-of your study period.
-We can put you in contact with the right
+period.
+We can put you in contact with the right people for this.

-people for this.
-The cost of uniform does not have to be expensive,
+The cost of uniform does not have to be expensive, especially for

-especially for state schools in England since it needs to be
+state schools in England since it needs to be affordable to low

-the uniform requirements for a school; mostly it will cost much
+requirements for a school; mostly it will cost much less than this.

-less than this.
-When students study for one term or less the
+When students study for one term or less the schools are sometimes

-cheaper for their son/daughter to wear uniform in England than to
+son/daughter to wear uniform in England than to maintain their

 Should I buy an English mobile phone?